ray-project/ray/doc/source/data/creating-datasets.rst

 Deferred Read Task Execution
 ============================

-Datasets created via the ``ray.data.read_*()`` APIs are semi-lazy: initially, only the first read task will be executed.
-This avoids blocking Dataset creation on the reading of all data files, enabling inspection functions like :meth:`ds.schema() <ray.data.Dataset.schema>` and :meth:`ds.show() <ray.data.Dataset.show>` to be used right away.
+Datasets created via the ``ray.data.read_*()`` APIs are lazy: initially, none of read tasks will be executed.
+Metadata inspection functions like :meth:`ds.schema() <ray.data.Dataset.schema>` and :meth:`ds.show() <ray.data.Dataset.show>` will trigger execution of only one or some tasks, instead of all tasks.
+This is enabling metadata can be inspected right away.
 Executing further transformations on the Dataset will trigger execution of all read tasks, and execution of all read tasks can be triggered manually using the :meth:`ds.fully_executed() <ray.data.Dataset.fully_executed>` API.